-Here is what the average draft position ranking looked like for the first round coming into the 2016 season:
+Here is what the ADP ranking looked like for the first round coming into 2016:

 Note how the various skill sets - our BABS Asset Groups - are dispersed all over the place within these 15 players.
-Some players are legitimately worthy of first-round consideration; some not so much.
+Some players are legitimately worthy of firstround consideration; some not so much.
 We can better see those pockets of skill if we re-rank the list by Asset Groups: